100% Australian Owned & Operated. Shipping Australia-wide & New Zealand from Vic, NSW, Qld, WA.

 Damaged 1 Year Old Pump

-Same brand as above, but in a 1 year old pump with typical high-bromine damage, causing whitening or yellowing of the glass-filled nylon.
+Same pump as above, but in a 1 year old pump with typical bromine tablet damage, causing whitening or yellowing of the glass-filled nylon.
 This can also be scratched with a fingernail.
-Damages mechanical seals and can cause impeller plastic to become thin.
+This damages mechanical seals and can cause impeller plastic to become thin.

 Mechanical Seal Damage - Corrosive Water